Achuth07/Agentic-Threat-Hunter/README.md

 - **The Hunting Grounds**:
   - Splunk Enterprise (Free License) as the SIEM, integrated via the Splunk Python SDK.
   - Velociraptor for live endpoint forensics, integrated via `pyvelociraptor`.
+  - VirusTotal for threat intelligence and IOC reputation checks, integrated via REST API.
-- **Tools**: Custom tools include a Splunk search executor and a Velociraptor VQL executor.
-More tools (threat intel, EDR) can be added.
+- **Tools**: Custom tools include a Splunk search executor, a Velociraptor VQL executor, and a VirusTotal IOC checker.
 - **Multi-agent Graph (LangGraph)**: The agent is modeled as nodes:
-  - `tool_router` → decides the best tool (Splunk vs Velociraptor).
+  - `tool_router` → decides the best tool (Splunk / Velociraptor / VirusTotal).
   - `generate_query` → produces SPL or VQL based on the chosen tool.
   - `execute_tool` → runs the query and returns normalized results.
   - Strong, explicit router rules ensure correct selection.